“People think I’m weird and I’m not sure why.”

 6. Depression can make you weird too

-If you think you may be depressed, take a test to learn more about the symptoms.
-Or click, below.
+Think you’re depressed?
+Take a test to learn more about the symptoms.

 Often, when people think you’re weird, it can come from a negative place.
 Maybe they don’t understand it’s been hard for you to make friends, or you’re having social challenges, or something unique is happening in your life.
 Also, maybe you’re taking a new medication, having a rough time with a relationship, moving, or losing a job.
 Be around people who are empathetic!